ulfschneider/ulf.website/content/posts/tools/2020-01-02-active-toc.md

 <h2 id="he-thought">He thought</h2>

 <p>he thought.
 It wasn't a dream.
 His room, a proper human room although a little too small, lay peacefully
 between its four familiar walls.
-A collection of textile samples lay spread out on the table – Samsa was a travelling salesman – and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
+A collection of textile samples lay spread out on the table—Samsa was a travelling salesman—and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
 It showed a lady fitted out with a fur hat and fur boa who sat upright, raising a heavy fur muff that covered the whole of her lower arm towards the viewer.</p>